-Since 2009, sculptor Sutton Betti has been inspired to make sculptures of historical, sports and military themes.
-This is partially due to his move to northern Colorado in 2005 where many western and historical sculptors live and work.
-But more importantly he was inspired by his father Dave Betti, a U.S. Marine whom he consulted with on several military related monuments.
-His father, a Vietnam vet, was past president of the Vietnam Veterans of Ventura County for many years working as an advocate for service members’ families in receiving Veteran benefits, as well as other military causes.
-Sutton’s art began focusing on monumental military sculptures because as he says, it was a way to be close to his dad while honoring those who served our country.
+Since 2009, I have been inspired to make sculptures of historical, sports and military themes.
+This is partially due to my move to Colorado in 2005 where many western sculptors live and work.
+But also, I was inspired by my dad David Betti whom I consulted with while creating military monuments.
+A former U.S. Marine during the Vietnam war, David was past president of the Vietnam Veterans of Ventura County and worked in helping service members’ families in receiving Veteran benefits, as well as other military causes.
+My art began focusing on monumental military sculptures because not only was it a great way to connect with my dad, but also I understood what he was doing was going beyond himself to help others, and he did this with passion.
+What he was doing for veterans inspired me and helped me to find a sense of purpose.
+I could aim to do the same, using my talents with bronze sculpture to honor and pay respect for those that served our country.

 Since he can remember, Betti has always had a pencil in his hand drawing the things of childhood imagination and imitating his uncle’s caricatures and fairy tale drawings.
 This early training prepared him for the time he spent at San Francisco’s Academy of Art University studying classical painting, drawing, sculpture and human anatomy.
 For a period of three years in the late 1990’s, Betti devoted his time to the Academy all the while with one goal on his mind; to be hired by Walt Disney Feature Animation Florida, Inc. At the end of his third year his portfolio was critiqued in San Francisco, Los Angeles and Orlando, Florida by Disney.
 But after several months of waiting he got the call that out of the 63 finalists worldwide that had the same hopes and dreams as him, Betti didn’t make the cut.